jdhenke/celestrium/doc/paper.md

 * contains getter and setter methods for Nodes and Links

 GraphView
-* renders graph with data from GraphModel plugin using d3 libraries
+* renders the graph with data from GraphModel plugin using d3 force directed layout
-* provides update function to re-render the graph when GraphModel changes
+* automatically re-render when GraphModel changes

 KeyListener
-* allows hotkeys to fire events from any plugin
+* allows plugins to listen for specific key combinations and execute code when they occur
 * built-in hotkeys include ctrl+A to select all nodes, ESC to deselect all nodes, 'm' to toggle the ContextMenu

 Layout